Mediterranean Seasoning

 Variations

-• Make a versatile spice blend – While there are variations that can be done to this spice recipe, you can also change it to add other flavors.
+- Make a versatile spice blend – While there are variations you can make to this spice recipe, you can also adapt it to add other flavors.
 Some people don’t like to add as much salt, while others want to use a specific type of pepper.
-Any Mediterranean herbs can be used to add a Middle East flavor to all your favorite dishes.
+Any Mediterranean herbs can be used to add a Middle Eastern flavor to all your favorite dishes.

-Be sure to make these Garlic Butter Chicken Wings and add some of this spice!
+Be sure to make this Mediterranean Olive Tapenade and add some of this spice!

 Equipment